pybricks/pybricks.github.io/install/mindstorms-ev3/using-the-brick.md

 You can run previously downloaded programs directly from the EV3 Brick.

-To do so, find the program using the *file browser* on the EV3 screen and press the center button key to start the program:
+To do so, find the program using the *file browser* on the EV3 screen and press the center button to start the program:

 ![](/assets/images/manualrun_label.png)